Grilled Catfish Recipes For Authentic Southern Eating

 Here’s how to grill the whole fish for lip-smacking results:

-First, make some seasoning.
+First, make the seasoning.
 Not only will this help impart some extra valuable flavor, but it will also ensure the meat stays moist while you’re grilling it.
 To do this, mix up the following ingredients:

 - Melted butter (1 tablespoon)